fahminlb33/healthcheck.sh/readme.md

 Script to check service health (by health means connection to outside service).
 Currently supports TCP checks using netcat.
+When a host is not reachable from inside a container, this script will return exit code 1 and causes the container to shut down and roll out new container.

 ## Available functions